Qarik-Group/ultimate-guide-to-bosh/README.md

 It is useful to understand that from the sample `cloud-config` we can see that these IP addresses might be in the range of `10.0.0.2` to `10.10.0.219`.
 Let's investigate IP ranges and how BOSH allocates IP address.

+### Mapping to external network

+As stated earlier, BOSH does not provision or manipulate the cloud infrastructure networking.
+Instead, the `networking` section in `cloud-config` describes the available networking space that BOSH can use for its cloud servers.

+The examples above are each stating that there already exists a network `10.0.0.0/24` that the BOSH director and CPI has access to on their respective infrastructure.
+Your `cloud-config` will need to specifically describe your own network availability.

 ## BOSH IP allocation vs DHCP

 If you've seen any networking before - such as trying to get your computer and devices onto your home router - you'll have blissfully ignored how an IP address is allocated to your computer or device.
 This facility is thanks to Dynamic Host Configuration Protocol (DHCP).